bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 ![Kibana Dev Tools](images/kibana-dev-tools.png)

-1. A query in _Kibana's_ Dev Tools contains (1) a http verb and an URL matching Elasticsearch' REST API, and (2) a body as JSON.
-Enter `PUT salaries` in the first line and then enter the following JSON starting on a new line.
-Then press the _Play_ button in the top right corner of the editor.
+1. A query in _Kibana's_ Dev Tools contains an http verb and an URL matching Elasticsearch' REST API in the first line, following with a body as JSON.
+Copy the text from below then press the _Play_ button in the top right corner of the editor.

     ```json
+    PUT salaries
     {
       "settings": {
         "number_of_shards": 1,